-- Teresa Dellar Palliative Care Residence Foundation: and - Alliance des Maisons de Soins Palliatifs du Québec
+- Teresa Dellar Palliative Care Residence; - Alliance des Maisons de Soins Palliatifs du Ouébec; - Association Québécoise de soins palliatifs; and - Canadian Hospice Palliative Care Association

 Ms. Dale MacCandlish Weil has more than 35 years of experience in the commercialization, marketing, sale of consumer products and B2B services.
 From May 2018 to January 2020, Ms. Weil has been Managing Director of the Montreal Institute for Palliative Care (a branch of the Teresa Dellar Palliative Care Residence) and, in January 2020, she became Executive Director of the Teresa Dellar Palliative Care Residence and of the Montreal Institute for Palliative Care.
 She spent the prior 18 years of her career in management positions related to health care services such as distribution, pharmaceutical and retail pharmacy services.
-She worked with McKesson Canada Corporation ("McKesson") since August 1999 where she occupied the position of Vice President and Senior Vice President for various divisions of McKesson.
+She worked with McKesson Canada Corporation, or McKesson, since August 1999 where she occupied the position of Vice President and Senior Vice President for various divisions of McKesson.
 She acted in an advisory role to the President from May 2015 to February 2018.
 Prior to May 2015, she acted as Senior Vice President Retail Management Services with McKesson from July 2014 to May 2015 and, from November 2011 to June 2014, she acted as Senior Vice President, Integrated Health Care Solutions, Strategy and Business Development with McKesson.
-Ms. Weil is a member of the board of directors of Tetra Bio-Pharma Inc. in Ontario.
+Ms. Weil is a member of the board of directors of Tetra Bio-Pharma Inc., located in Ontario.
 Ms. Weil holds a Master's in business administration from McGill University and has obtained her certification as a certified director after successfully completing the ICD Directors Education Program.

-Committee Membership and Meetings Attended in Fiscal Year 2021 # % Board of Directors 13 100 Nominating and Corporate Governance Committee 5 100
+Committee Membership and Meetings Attended in Fiscal Year 2022 # % Board of Directors 13 100 Nominating and Corporate Governance Committee 2 100

 Common Shares DSU Options Warrants Notes

 (#) (#) (#) (#) (US\$)

-31,840 5,531 69,174 Nil 2,000
+31,840 5,531 90,913 Nil 2,000

-Member of Nominating and Corporate Governance Committee
+Member of Nominating and Corporate Governance Committee Chair of the Compensation Committee(1)